schneems/schneems/_posts/2014-11-07-i-ram-what-i-ram.md

 mime/types: 17.6016 mb
 ```

 The mail gem depends on the [mime-types gem](https://github.com/halostatue/mime-types/).
 When loaded, this gem accounts for `17.6/60 # => 29%` of overall application size.
-Without it, the mail gem would be sitting pretty at only around 2mb of require memory instead of 19mb.
+Without it, the mail gem would be sitting pretty at only around 2 mb of require memory instead of 19mb.
 Can we get rid of this mime/types gem?
 Maybe defer loading such large files or somehow decrease the require cost?

 Unfortunately, we cannot.
 The mime/types gem loads a ton of constants into memory that are never garbage collected.
 This is on purpose as the gem is designed to be fast.
 When you need to look up a mime-type, you expect it to be already defined.
 However, this isn't exactly all bad though.

 ## Speed versus RAM